Four Words to Stand On

-Four Words to Stand On is the first extended play (EP) released by Northern Irish indie rock band Two Door Cinema Club, released in Belfast on 26 March 2008.
+Four Words to Stand On is the debut extended play (EP) released by Northern Irish indie rock band Two Door Cinema Club, released in Belfast on 26 March 2008.
 The album was released elsewhere on 20 January 2009.
 On 23 March 2018, to commemorate its 10-year anniversary, the band shared the EP online, making it available for streaming on services such as Spotify and Apple Music.